wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/analyze-data-power-bi/includes/3-asking-questions-data.md

 **Q&A helps phrase the question**

-Q&A does its best to understand and answer the question by doing the following:
+Q&A does its best to understand and answer the question by:
 -   Autocompletes words and questions.
 It uses various strategies, including autocompleting recognized words and previously used questions that returned valid responses.
 If more than one autocomplete option is available, they're presented in a drop-down list.
 -   Corrects spelling.
 -   Provides a preview of the answer in the form of a visual.
 The visual updates as you type and edit the question (it doesn't wait for you to press **Enter**).